My Spouse Loves Me but is Not in Love with Me

 - Your spouse starts telling you that you are “crazy,” paranoid, or confused,

-- Your spouse gets defensive when you ask about a certain person, activity, or time period
+- They get defensive when you ask about a certain person, activity, or time period

 This isn’t a definitive list, and just because your spouse exhibits one or more of these signs doesn’t mean they are for sure having an affair, but it gives some sense of the matter.